BrunoSalerno/rnibbles/README.md

 ```bash
 cargo build-docker-image x86_64-pc-windows-msvc-cross
 ```
-3. Make sure that the [Cross.toml fine](Cross.toml) has an entry for your desired arch, pointing to the image just built.
+3. Make sure that the [Cross.toml file](Cross.toml) has an entry for your desired arch, pointing to the image just built.
 Note.
 Some archs already have default images.

 4. Build the release`using the right arch: